Prabuddhi-05/rosbag_convert/README.md

     ```

 2. **Build the Custom Message:**
-    Make sure you have the `my_msgs` package with the custom message `Float32MultiArrayStamped`.
+    Make sure you have the `my_msgs` package with the custom message `Float32MultiArrayStamped` (Only if you are using the precomputed detections).

     ```bash
     cd <your_ros2_workspace>